Looking for the best high chair for small spaces?

 Frequently Asked Questions (FAQ)

 1. How many different types of High Chairs are there?

-- Five: Standard high chairs, Wooden high chairs, Restaurant high chairs, Booster high chairs, and Travel Friendly high chairs.
+There are five types of high chairs.
+These are standard high chairs, Wooden high chairs, Restaurant high chairs, Booster high chairs, and Travel Friendly high chairs.

 - Standard: Typically plastic-framed, some degree of collapsibility, a removable tray, and a padded seat.

 - Wooden: Most wood chairs are of solid construction and do not collapse.
 Wood chairs have a number of advantages in both the aesthetic and ease-of-cleaning departments.
 Certain wooden high chairs can be used as adult seats after their term as a highchair has expired.